doski-codes/bpnn-ngsim-congestion/README.md

 # Neural Network

-## ✍🏾 Content

-    1. Introduction
-    2. Environment
-    3. Dataset
-    4. Model
-    5. Summary

-## 💡 Introduction
+## 1. Introduction

-This is an implementation of Road Traffic Congestion prediction Using Back Propagation Neural Network.
+This is an implementation of Road Traffic Congestion prediction using a back propagation Neural Network.

-Requires Keras with a Tensorflow backend in addition to standard packages such as `numpy`, `matplotlib`, `pandas`, `sklearn`.
+The neural network is built using Keras with a Tensorflow backend.

-The Neural Network was trained and tested on the **_US101 Highway data_ from the  Next Generation Simulation dataset (NGSIM)**.
+The **_US101 Highway data_ from the  Next Generation Simulation dataset (NGSIM)** was used to build the model.

+## 2. Environment

+To install the packages used in this project and you would require `conda`.

+After cloning the repository run the following commands:
+    `cd bpnn-ngsim-congestion`
+    `conda env create -f environment.yml`

+Now run the command `conda activate deeplearning_env` to activate the conda environment with the required packages.

+You can run `conda deactivate` to deactivate the environment.

+## 3. Dataset

+The fact sheet for the US101 Next Generation Simulation dataset (NGSIM) can be found [here](https://www.fhwa.dot.gov/publications/research/operations/07030/07030.pdf).

+The full dataset can also be located [here](http://ngsim.fhwa.dot.gov).

+## 4. Model

+## 5. Summary